Financial inclusion

 Small Business

-The Russian-Ukrainian war and the consequent energy crisis after the outbreak of the coronavirus have left many businesses in a difficult situation, so the purpose of the schemes available under the renewed state-subsidised “Széchenyi Card Programme MAX” continues to be to support these businesses in restarting and accessing funds.
+The Russian-Ukrainian war following the outbreak of the coronavirus as well as the energy crisis across Europe have left many businesses in a difficult situation, so state-subsidised schemes available under the Széchenyi Card Programme MAX in 2022, then the Széchenyi Card Programme MAX+ in 2023 were introduced to support these businesses in restarting and accessing funds; these products were among the most sought-after loan products available to small entrepreneurs in 2024 and 2025.

 - CIB Bank Mobile Application and CIB Internet Bank / CIB Bank Online registration fee (which is usually payable at the time the bank account agreement is concluded)